-- 3. Select the folder for the stitch group and all stitches for that category will appear.
-The L 860 will go directly to the overlock stitches. - 4.
-Touch the image of the stitch you want to select.
-Scroll with your finger or the stylus to see additional stitches. - Change the view to Schematic View or True View (based on your preference).
+- 3. Select the folder for the stitch group and all stitches for that category will appear. - 4.
+Touch the image of the stitch you want to select. - 5.
+Change the view to Schematic View or True View (based on your preference).

-Show stitches as tiles or as a list with names.
+6. Show stitches as tiles or as a list with names.